-In 2016, Mason was named a Tier-1 research university, the highest designation from the Carnegie Classification of Institutions of Higher Education.
-Joining this elite group of the nation’s top 115 research universities is a signal to public and private industry that, more than ever, Mason is ripe for funding and partnerships.
+Mason is a Tier-1 research university, the highest designation from the Carnegie Classification of Institutions of Higher Education.
+Joining this elite group of the nation’s top research universities is a signal to public and private industry that, more than ever, Mason is ripe for funding and partnerships.

 MASON VALUES DIVERSITY